 A utility network is a map of interconnected physical assets, such as valves or circuits, and a commodity that flows through them, such as water, natural gas, or electricity.
 It uses network topology, connectivity rules, and association rules to maintain data integrity.

-The following sections introduce a basic workflow you can use to get started editing a utility network.
-For detailed steps to use a specific tool, browse the table of contents or search the help using a keyword or phrase.
+This topic is a quick-start workflow that introduces you to the basic steps of editing a utility network.
+For detailed information about utility networks or steps for a specific workflow or tool, search the help using a keyword or phrase.

 - Start ArcGIS Pro and sign in if necessary.

-- On the View tab, in the Windows group, click the Catalog drop-down arrow, and click Catalog Pane .
+- On the ribbon, click the View tab.
+In the Windows group, click Catalog Pane .

 The Catalog pane appears.

-When you create a branch version, specify its name, an optional description, and the level of access you want to grant other editors.
+Specify a name, an optional description, and the level of access you want to grant other editors.
 As the owner of the version, you can change these properties or delete the version at any time.

-- On the View tab, in the Windows group, click Contents .
+- On the ribbon, click the View tab.
+In the Windows group, click Contents .

 The Contents pane appears.

-- On the Versioning tab, in the Versioning group, click New Version .
+- On the ribbon, click the Versioning tab.
+In the Versioning group, click New Version .

 The New Version dialog box appears.